lukelex/vej/README.md

 ```

 ##Promises
 Vej wraps every request with a promise (Promises/A+).
-We rely on [then/promise](https://github.com/then/promise) to provide this funcionality.
+We rely on [then/promise](https://github.com/then/promise) to provide this functionality.

 ```javascript
 users("luke-skywalker").detail().then(function(data){